zephyrproject-rtos/zephyr/doc/collaboration/collaboration.rst

 Collaboration Guidelines
 ########################

 Thank you for your interest in collaborating with the Zephyr Project.
-These guidelines provide you an overview of the best ways to collaborate with the rest of the team.
+These guidelines provide the best ways to collaborate with the team.
 Read them carefully before submitting any work for review.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   collaboration_rule1
-   collaboration_licenses
-   collaboration_mailing
-   collaboration_patches
-   collaboration_gerrit
-   collaboration_coding
-   collaboration_maintainers
+   code/contributing_code
+   communication/communication
+   documentation/documentation